UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

     - it works only for jobs longer than 5-15 minutes
     - `-r jobid` - check running jobs
-    - `A project` - check all recent jobs of a given project
+    - `-A project` - check all recent jobs of a given project
-    - `p jobid` - produce a CPU and memory usage plot
+    - `-p jobid` - produce a CPU and memory usage plot

 - [Jobstats user guide](../software/jobstats.md)